Last Updated on January 10, 2026 by Martina McKeough

 These particular gel covers are flexible and help to provide cushioning.
 The gel sleeves can also be cut down to size to suit your toes so that they fit comfortably on the foot.

-We like this toe tape that comes in a roll and is made from a foam-type material.
+I like toe tape that comes in a roll and is made from a foam-type material.
 It is waterproof and also good at preventing pressure which can rub your toes.
 All you need to do is cut it to size and wrap it around the toe that has the problem.
 The material is flexible and can be shaped to suit your needs to help prevent irritation on your pinky toe.

 This particular brand is good for all types of shoes and it can be used on everything from your heels to your toes.
+Plus it lasts all day which is great if you have the hassle of topping up a product all the time.

 A medi-pedi or medicial pedicure is a great method to treat the underlying reasons why your pinky toes might hurt.
 The professional conducting the pedicure will help you find better ways to manage your problems and remove any problem skin that is rubbing your toe.

-Pinky Toe Joint Pain – Tailors Bunion
+Solving Pinky Toe Pain From a Tailors Bunion

 If you have never heard of a tailors bunion it is worth looking up the term as it is possible that this could be causing a problem and causing pinky toe pain.